DJLectr0/StockExchangeGame/README.md

 # StockExchangeGame
-A Companion to a IRL Game.
+A companion app to an IRL Game.